10 Best Digital Pianos on the Market Today (March 2018)

 Best Mid-Range Digital Pianos

-Although this range is spread over just $900, it covers a massive range of digital pianos.
+The mid-range covers a massive range of digital pianos.
 Most intermediate players upgrade to an instrument from this range after starting out with a budget piano.

 As such, the field is dominated by well-rounded digital pianos that can hold their own in the practice room or the stage.